zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 James’ friend asks him if he’s going to go to the reunion , “So you’ll go to the reunion?”
 Eri says.
 James says, “I’m not sure.
 My mother’ s side of the family has always looked down on my father’s.”
 “To look down on (someone)” means not to like someone because you don’t think they’re as goo d as you; you think you’re better than them; you disapprove of them.
 You sh ould never look down on people who have less money than you, because you’re not necessarily any better than they are.
 But unfortunately, the mother of James – her “side of the family,” meaning her relatives, have always looked down on  James’ father’s side of the family.
 “Look,” by the way, has many different d efinitions in English, as you probably know.
 Take a look at the Learning Guide for some additional explanations.

 James says that his mother comes from old money.
 The expressio n “old money” refers to a very rich family that has had a lot of money f or many years, maybe even many generations – 50, 60, 100 years.
 The opposite of “old money” would be “new money”; usually we use the French expression “nouve au riche” to refer to people who have recently made money, but there’s a v ery negative connotation to that – a very negative idea.
-When you sa y “nouveau riche” you’re usually looking down on those people, saying that they’re trying to be part of rich society; they’re trying too hard to be accepted by old mone y.
+When you say “nouveau riche” you’re usually looking down on those people, saying that they’re trying to be part of rich society; they’re trying too hard to be accepted by old mone y.
 In any case, I don’t have either old money or new money, so it doesn’t reall y matter to me!

  James says that his mother comes from old money and her fami ly didn’t approve of her marrying his father.
 “To approve of” means you t hink it’s a good idea; you support it.
 So, James says that his mother had a very diffi cult time.
 “It was really hard on my mother,” he says, “She really looked up to h er own mother and they were really close before my father came along.”
 So he ’s saying that his mother looked up to his grandmother.
 “To look up to” is the o pposite of “to look down on.”
 “To look up to” means to admire, to respect, to think that someone is a very good person, someone that you want to be like.
 So, h is mother and his grandmother got along very well, “they were really close, ” meaning they had a lot of affection, a lot of love for each other; they would talk to each other a lot.
 They were really close before his father came along.
 To say h e “came along” means that he became part of the situation, he came into the  life of James’ mother.
 “Close” is another word that has many meanings in Engli sh, so again take a look at our Learning Guide for some more information on t hat.